rawstorage/dellemcpmax_ansible/README.md

     VMAX All Flash, VMAX3, or PowerMAX storage Array

     Installation Instructions

+Copy contents of Library Directory to

+/usr/lib/python2.7/dist-packages/ansible/modules/storage/dellemc

-Library Directory must be subdirectory from current working directory on ansible server.
-Playbooks can then be run from current working directory with ansible-playbook commands.
+Playbooks can then be run from any working directory with ansible-playbook commands

+Before running any dellemc modules as part of your playbooks, you will need to install additional python modules.

 Requires PyU4V installable from PIP

 apt-get install python-pip

 pip install PyU4V